ravleenbajaj/PythonPracticalExam/README.md

 c.
 Accept a string and replace every successive character with ‘#’ Example- For Given string ‘Hello World’ returned string is ‘H#l#o W#r#d’.

 d.
-Find number of words in the given string
+Find number of words in the given string.